hubertrogers/network2tree/README.md

 I added functions to take a network data set, and create a tree data structure on-the-fly.

-Build using d3.js, with yeoman.
+Build using d3.js and Angular.js, with Yeoman.